 Winter mountaineering course will teach you all necessary skills for advanced trekking or scramble in winter condition.
-You will use crampons and ice axe and occasionally rope, practice navigation skills and avalanche awareness as terrain and weather usually is challenging.
+You will use crampons and ice axe and rope when required, practice avalanche awareness and rescue techniques as terrain and weather are usually challenging.

 Winter mountaineering course in the Tatra Mountains.

 Professional climbing instruction for an affordable price in breath-taking mountains.